HyVar/gentoo_to_mspl/README.md

       * portage: contains all the data extracted from the guest gentoo VM
          1. packages/portage-tree: a copy of the egencache folder of the portage repository
          2. packages/deprecated: generated egencache files from the installed packages that are not available in portage anymore
+         3. config.pickle: pickle file containing all information concerning the VM portage configuration:
+           1. the configuration done by the portage's profile and the user, including the use flag selection, the package masks and keywords.
+              Licenses are not considered at the moment.
-         3. installed_packages.json: lists the packages that are installed on the guest VM, with the selected use flags
+           2. the list of packages that are installed on the guest VM, with the selected use flags
-         4. profile_configuration.json: stores the packages variability information stored in the guest VM profile
-         5. user_configuration.json: stores the packages variability information defined by the user in the guest VM
+           3. the world list and the package sets (declared in the profile and by the user)
       * hyportage: contains our translation of the gentoo packages with information related to their variability, and some annex useful data
-        1. hyportage.enc: contains the main information
+        1. hyportage.pickle: pickle file that contains the translated packages and their visibility status
    - scripts: contains all the scripts for translating portage into hyportage, and for installing new packages.
       In particular:
       * hyportage.py: is the main python script, responsible for both translating the data extracted from portage into our hyportage encoding, and for computing a nnew connfiguration from a user request